kunle123-ui/kunle/Tutorial-Exchange-Deposit-Withdraw.md

   3. eosio::chain_api_plugin

-By default, the history plugin will log the history of all accounts, but this is not the recommended configuration, as it will consume tens of gigabytes of RAM in the medium term.
-For a more optimized memory footprint, you should configure the history plugin to only log activity relevant to your account(s).
+By default, the history plugin will log the history of all accounts, but this is not the recommended configuration, as it will consume gigabytes of RAM in the medium term.
+For a more optimized memory footprint, you should configure the history plugin to only log activity relevant to actions.
 This can be achieved with the following config param placed in your config.ini or passed on the command line.
+Do not forget the trailing ":".

 ```
-$ nodeos --filter_on_accounts youraccount
+$ nodeos --filter-on youraccount eosio.token:deposit:
 ```

 ## Replaying the Blockchain

 If you have already synced the blockchain without the history plugin, then you may need to replay the blockchain to pickup any historical activity.
+Do not forget the trailing ":".

 ```
-$ nodeos --replay --filter_on_accounts youraccount
+$ nodeos --replay  --filter-on youraccount eosio.token:deposit:
 ```

 You only need to replay once.
 Subsequent runs of `nodeos` should not use the replay flag, as